orb-wars

 startTime number

-Stores the millisecond timestamp when the current game started, used to calculate elapsed time and difficulty
+Stores the millis() timestamp of when the current run began, used to calculate elapsed time and difficulty.

 let startTime;